A north Metro community college has been ranked one of the best in the country, and now has the opportunity to win $1 million.

 It's now a finalist in the competition, which is held every two years and "recognizes outstanding institutions" selected from a pool of more than 1,000 community colleges across the country.

-The college, which has campuses in Cambridge and Coon Rapids, will find out in Washington D.C. this coming March whether it has won the $1 million top prize, according to a press release.
+The college, in Coon Rapids, will find out in Washington D.C. this coming March whether it has won the $1 million top prize, according to a press release.